commanded/commanded/README.md

 - Greg Young's [Event Store](https://geteventstore.com/) using the [commanded_extreme_adapter](https://github.com/slashdotdash/commanded-extreme-adapter) package.

+There is also an [in-memory event store adapter](https://github.com/slashdotdash/commanded/wiki/In-memory-event-store) for *test use only*.

 Want to use a different event store?
 Then you will need to write your own [event store provider](#event-store-provider).

 ### PostgreSQL-based EventStore